 October Object of the Month: Meet the Ghostly Warriors of East Yorkshire

-During the 1968-78 excavations of the Roman vicus (a civilian settlement) next to the fort here at Malton, some unexpected ghostly figures appeared in the trenches beneath the settlement.
+During the 1968-78 excavations of the Roman vicus (a civilian settlement) next to the fort here at Malton, some ghostly figures appeared in the trenches beneath the settlement.
 Unexpectedly, these figures were frozen warriors reaching for a sword, caught mid-action, ready to spring into a fight.

 A chalk figure of an Iron Age Warrior.